 On attitude… You have to be HUMBLE!
 Don’t think you know it all and are above it all.
 Being humble will attract the right people into your life.
 If you come across as knowing everything, there will be no need for people to come into your life to teach you anything and you will miss out on many opportunities in life.

 Remember… You’re always learning, there’s never a time when you know everything, so don’t assume you do.
 Things change and you have to keep learning.
 Don’t let ego take over.
 So when you think that you’ve made it, it’s just the beginning of a new learning phase.

 Stay connected with Guillermo Zapata through the following links:

-I consider myself fortunate to connect with many impressive entrepreneurs every day, and today I was especially inspired by Guillermo Zapata’s story.
-Yes, his journey has been an amazing one!
-He’s not only blessed with great looks, a stunning wife and two gorgeous daughters, he’s also achieved success beyond most entrepreneurs’ dreams.
-But, the thing that stood out the most for me, was he’s attitude to life and his grounded take on things.
-Proving one can have it all and still keep it real!
-Love it! – Demi Karan – CEO/Founder, Heels Agency
+I consider myself very fortunate to connect with many impressive entrepreneurs each and everyday, and today I was especially inspired by Guillermo Zapata’s story.
+He’s not only blessed with good genes, a stunning wife and two gorgeous daughters, Guillermo has also achieved success beyond most entrepreneurs’ dreams.
+And, the thing that stood out the most for me during our chat, was he’s attitude about life and grounded take on things.
+Proving one can have it all and still keep it real.
+An awesome journey – love it! – Demi Karan – CEO/Founder, Heels Agency

 Please SHARE this article and leave your COMMENTS below.

 Podcast – Highlights